 Here, In the following table, the total price is calculated using the SUM function, and the formula appears in the Formula Bar.

 After clicking on the Format Cells option a Protection bar appears.
 And we have to click on the Protection bar.
-And this bar generally contains one marked Locked box and one unmarked Hidden box.
+This bar generally contains one marked Locked box and one unmarked Hidden box.

 We have to mark this Hidden box and click OK.